MenNoWar/HearthStone_revived/README.md

 ## Versions
 ### 1.0.2
-+ changed the recipe needs to be able to limit to 1 or 2 materials
++ changed the recipe to be able to be limited to 1 or 2 materials
-+ now the config is syncronized between client/server
++ now the config is synchronized between client/server

 ### 1.0.1
 Working Version